 About Extinction Bell

-Luke Jerram's Extinction Bell raises awareness of biodiversity loss.
+Luke Jerram's Extinction Bell raised awareness of biodiversity loss.

-The Extinction Bell is a work by Bristol-based artist Luke Jerram.
-A fire engine bell from our collection has been adapted to toll at random intervals 150-200 times per day.
-Each ring of the bell symbolises the extinction of a species, representing the number being lost every 24 hours (according to a 2007 report from the UN).
+The Extinction Bell was a work by Bristol-based artist Luke Jerram.
+A fire engine bell from our collection was adapted to toll at random intervals 150-200 times per day.
+Each ring of the bell symbolised the extinction of a species, representing the number being lost every 24 hours (according to a 2007 report from the UN).

 Scientists estimate that the current extinction rate of plant, fungi and animal species is nearly 1,000 times more than the ‘natural’ or ‘background’ rate.